NodeDiver/subscriptn-simple/COLOR_ACCESSIBILITY.md

 ## Executive Summary

-The SubscriptN color palette has been optimized for accessibility with WCAG AAA compliance across all text elements and enhanced support for users with color vision deficiencies.
+The Bitinfrashop color palette has been optimized for accessibility with WCAG AAA compliance across all text elements and enhanced support for users with color vision deficiencies.
 The platform now uses a unified color scheme (orange/amber) for all users, removing previous role-based color distinctions.

 **Overall Accessibility Score:** 93/100 ✓